cyruan815/OracleProto/README.md

 ## Overview

-Prospective forecasting benchmarks expire once events resolve; retrospective ones risk testing recall, since prompt-level instructions cannot recreate a knowledge boundary the model never crossed.
-OracleProto closes this gap at the dataset level: knowledge-cutoff sample admission, multi-layer temporal masking, and a content-level LLM detector together turn each resolved event into a replayable forecasting sample within $`\mathcal{R}`$, packaged as a self-contained `runs/{run_id}/` that stays byte-comparable across models, years, and teams.
-The dataset itself thereby becomes the central object of evaluation, a cumulative asset that is at once evaluation set, training signal for SFT or outcome-based RL, and audit trail for the forecasting capability behind real-world decision support.
+Forecasting benchmarks live with a structural tension: forward-looking ones expire the moment their events resolve, while retrospective ones risk testing recall, because prompt-level instructions cannot push a model back across a knowledge boundary it has already crossed.
+OracleProto closes the gap at the dataset layer rather than the prompt layer, rewriting each resolved event into a forecasting sample bounded by the model's own knowledge cutoff and packaging it as a self-contained run that stays byte-comparable across models, years, and teams.
+The dataset itself becomes the unit of evaluation, the training signal, and the audit trail.

 ---